We breed and

 Health

+Like all breeds there may be some health issues, like hip dysplasia and eye disease.
+Some dogs may be faced with these health challenges in their lives, but the majority of Pembroke Welsh Corgis are healthy dogs.
 Working with a responsible breeder, those wishing to own a Pembroke Welsh Corgi can gain the education they need to know about specific health concerns within the breed.
 Good breeders utilize genetic testing of their breeding stock to reduce the likelihood of disease in their puppies.
+Currently, the Prairie Peak breeding program is not seeing any recurring health issues in our breeding stock.
+Thankfully!!!

 Preferred Homes

 We prefer to place our puppies in active homes and encourage owners to participate in activities that utilize his/her natural talents of herding and overall companionship.
 Corgis are great house dogs but need more exercise than the average house dog.
 If you can not take your dog on a 30 minute walk daily, at a minimum, this is not the breed for you.
-Dog parks and other off leash exercise is a plus.
+Dog parks and other off-leash exercise is a plus.

 We also prefer our puppies to go to homes where they will spend daily, quality time with their owners.
 Corgis require a lot of human interaction and will become confused if regularly left alone for long periods of time.
-If your Corgi will be left alone for longer periods of time, such as while you are at your 8-5 job, you will need to make up for that by one on one interation before and after that longer period away.
+If your Corgi will be left alone for longer periods of time, such as while you are at your 8-5 job, you will need to make up for that by one on one interaction before and after that longer period away.

 Male/Females Differences